 Preliminary Examination and Admission to Candidacy.
-To qualify for the preliminary examination, the student must have satisfied the language requirements and have completed all but approximately six hours of the formal course work on the Degree Program, excluding 691 (Dissertation Research).
+To qualify for the preliminary examination, the student must have satisfied the language requirements (including the completion of all Option 3 course work) and have completed all but approximately six hours of the formal course work on the Degree Program, excluding 691 (Dissertation Research).
 The examination shall be both oral and written unless otherwise recommended by the student's committee and the Graduate Council Representative and approved by the Dean of the Graduate College.
 The written part of the examination will cover each field of study included in the student's program and both parts of the examination must be completed within a length of time approved by the Dean of the Graduate College, usually not exceeding two weeks.
+The formal announcement of the preliminary examination must be received in the office of the Dean of the Graduate College no less than one week prior to the date of the first scheduled written examination.
 Credit for the preliminary examination is not transferable.
 Through the preliminary examination and the dissertation proposal, the student's committee should satisfy itself that the student has demonstrated the following qualifications:

 - 1. He has a mastery of the subject matter of all fields in his program. - 2.
 He has an adequate knowledge of the literature in these fields and has powers of bibliographical criticism. - 3.
-His disseration project is feasible and adequate.
+His dissertation project is feasible and adequate.